vkxuds/AD-WaveNet/README.md

 In `train.py`, locate the line where the dataset path is specified (around line 145 and 146) and update it to the path of your local val dataset.

 ### Training AD-WaveNet

 ```
 python train.py --lr 0.001 --outf logs/adwave_datasetname_lvl_2_date --lvl 2 --batchSize 128
 ```
+The appropriate patch size and number of levels(lvl) may vary depending on the data.
+Please try adjusting them to achieve the optimal performance.
 - - - -
 ## Test ##
 ```